rokudev/feed-specifications/mrss-feed-specification.md

 ### media:thumbnail
 *Required*

 The thumbnail is used within your application and in the search results.
 The image size must be 800x450 (width x height) or larger, with a 16x9 aspect ratio.
-Supported formats are `JPG` or `TIFF`.
+Supported formats are `JPG`, `TIFF`, or `PNG`.

 **Flag(s):**